|

 Wikidata.
 The system of storing and, particularly, finding pictures in Wikipedia could be more convenient.
 The photos are stored in a

-Commons database in categories (or sometimes not), from which they can be drawn to illustrate articles.
+Commons database, organized into categories (or sometimes not), from which they can be drawn to illustrate articles.

 Here,

-item has a unique identifier in all Wikipedias and a
+item has a unique identifier across all Wikipedias and a page where all item data is collected.

 For a demonstration of Wikidata, you can go to